|

 - Irish Antique Dealer's Fair - last week, RDS Ballsbridge, the country's most important antiques fair

-Dublin Events in October - Dublin- Dublin Theatre Festival - first two weeks, features new works by Irish playwrights and many foreign productions
+- Dublin Theatre Festival - first two weeks, features new works by Irish playwrights and many foreign productions

 - Dublin City Marathon - last Monday, starting and finishing on O'Connell Street, the route takes in many Dublin landmarks, including Phoenix Park and Trinity College.
 Every year thousands participate